brandtleeds/jeopardy/README.md

 In this repository are my most recent Portfolio-level Projects, hence "pProjects."
 The projects will be listed in chronological order with the newest projects at the top.

+October 2018

+  10/15/18

+  I have figured out how to use JavaScript to hold onto the user's score through the rounds of Jeopardy.
+Next, I will be working on
+  Final Jeopardy which will allow the user to wager up to as many points as they have, as well as working on connecting the user's final score to the database.

 September 2018